 The second cliff band presents a Class 3 scramble on good rock.
 Some slabs are not well anchored so test all holds.
 This is the only pitch with exposure, assuming you stay away from the continuous, precipitous north edge.
 This crux can be bypassed safely 100 feet to the south.

 Hold to the north edge of the ridge, surmounting the rising stone staircase all the way to the crest.

 See the summit and the mountain rounds off to reward those whose perseverance and desire propels them past the many obstacles.

 Hesperus Mountain is the heartbeat of the La Plata Range.
 Standing on the small apex, I imagine the mountain pulsating beneath my feet.
 While this image faces Lone Cone in the northwest, on a clear day, you can see beyond the curve of the world into Utah, New Mexico, and Arizona.
 (THW, photo)

 Hesperus is the tallest eminence and is perfectly located for a comprehensive view.
 Centennial Peak, 13,062', is the red banded mountain on the left.
-Skilled climbers have traversed the ridge from Centennial to Lavender Peak and on to Hesperus.
+Skilled climbers have reportedly traversed the technical ridge from Centennial to Lavender Peak.
+The Lavender to Hesperus segment is exposed Class 3 with one Class 4 move.
 Image-right is The Knife, the slice between the three Babcocks and Spiller Peak.
 (THW, photo)